Otterhound

 Breed Overview

-The Otterhound is truly one of Australia's most unique canine companions - a gentle giant with a heart as big as their impressive frame.
+The Otterhound is truly one of Australia's most unique canine companions - a gentle giant with a heart as big as its impressive frame.
 Originally bred in medieval England for otter hunting, these magnificent hounds bring together the perfect storm of athleticism, affection, and adventure-seeking spirit that many Australian families absolutely adore.

 What makes Otterhounds special is their incredible versatility.
 They're equally at home splashing through Queensland creeks or hiking the Blue Mountains trails, thanks to their webbed feet and waterproof double coat.
 Standing up to 69 centimetres tall and weighing up to 52 kilograms, they're substantial dogs that command attention wherever they go - but it's their gentle, loving nature that truly wins hearts.